pdwaggoner/pdwaggoner.github.io/README.md

 ## Welcome!

 My name is Philip Waggoner.
+I am a Senior Research Scientist in the Department of Applied Mathematics and Statistics in the Energy Modeling Lab at the Colorado School of Mines.

-I am the Director of Data Science at [YouGov America](https://today.yougov.com/?utm_source=twitter&utm_medium=twitter_link&utm_campaign=profile_bio_link){:target="_blank"}, and a Postdoctoral Scholar at Stanford University at the School of Medicine, advised by [Pascal Geldsetzer](https://profiles.stanford.edu/pascal-geldsetzer){:target="_blank"} in the Division of Primary Care and Population Health.
-While at Stanford, I am on leave from the Institute for Social and Economic Research and Policy at [Columbia University](http://iserp.columbia.edu/people/philip-d-waggoner){:target="_blank"}.
+Formerly, I was the Director of Data Science at YouGov America.

+I did my postdoc at Stanford University at the School of Medicine, advised by [Pascal Geldsetzer](https://profiles.stanford.edu/pascal-geldsetzer){:target="_blank"} in the Division of Primary Care and Population Health (where I am currently a Visiting Researcher).
+Also, I maintain an appointment at the Institute for Social and Economic Research and Policy at [Columbia University](http://iserp.columbia.edu/people/philip-d-waggoner){:target="_blank"}.

 I have held or currently hold faculty appointments at: the University of Chicago (computational social science), Johns Hopkins University (analytics and policy), Northwestern University (data science), the University of Virginia (data science), and the College of William & Mary (government).